 Several episodes focused on Tom-Tom: despite not having any money, he sets his eye on classic car and decides to find a way to buy it; he finds himself in trouble when he starts dating the girlfriend of paratrooper, leading to an awful lot of gossip and a showdown between the two; after being suspended from school due to low grades, he has to go back to Chicago and face his parents.

 Vern also had his share of stories.
 In one episode, after brooding for several days, he decides to drive over to Exeter, a nearby town with a reputation for trouble.
-He takes Howie with him, which leads Wes, Tom-Tom, Irene and Nora desperately chasing after the two to save Howie.
+He takes Howie with him, which eventually leads to Wes, Tom-Tom, Irene and Nora desperately chasing after the two to save Howie.
 It turns out Vern was just homesick.
-In another episode, Vern decides to take Tom-Tom's advice and become more outspoken and self-confident, which doesn't go over well.
+In another episode, Vern decides to take Tom-Tom’s advice and become more outspoken and self-confident, which doesn’t go over well.

 Other episodes involved Tom-Tom promising to return some books for Wes only to find himself distracted; Wes tries out for the Cordella College football team and doesn’t have time for Irene; Alma-Jean Dobson decides she doesn’t want to be friends with Howie anymore because her mother thinks she needs to start growing up; Irene has Wes take an aptitude test for her psychology class which reveals he isn’t cut out to be a lawyer; Vern falls for a waitress who flirts too much; Tom-Tom, Vern and Howie head out on the river with Mr. Stott only to discover he’s a real bore, so they ditch him and soon find themselves in trouble.